American Standard toilets are super easy to install.

 Watch how to replace a toilet step-by-step in my video to see all the details and ensure you don’t have any issues.

-We promise you’ll feel 100% confident you can do this project after watching the video
+I promise you’ll feel 100% confident you can do this project after watching the video

 If you’re having trouble with a closet flange our tutorial on closet flange repair will come in handy.
 It has a lot of great tips.